Trapped in the Sky: Critical response

 In 2004, "Trapped in the Sky" was re-released on DVD in North America as part of A&E Video's The Best of Thunderbirds: The Favorite Episodes collection.
 Reviewing the release for website DVD Verdict, David Gutierrez gave the episode a score of 95 out of 100, calling the rescue "amazing" and adding: "Television rarely has moments as exciting as the Fireflash attempting a forced landing."
 In 2019, British magazine TV Years (a sister publication of TV Choice) listed the "incredibly tense" Fireflash rescue as the seventh-greatest moment in TV science fiction.
+In 2025, a restored version of the episode, along with "Terror in New York City", was released in cinemas nationwide.
+The Guardian stated that Trapped in the Sky remains very well made and entertaining.

 A BBC Online retrospective describes Fireflash as a "beautifully-envisioned, Concorde-like craft" and compares the London Airport lounge to "a set from a Dean Martin movie".
 Model-maker Martin Bower praises the "realistic" design of the Elevator Cars, believing them to be "among the most memorable of vehicles".
 In a review of the Thunderbirds soundtrack, BBC Online's Morag Reavley praises the incidental musical piece "Fireflash Landing", describing it as one of several "catchy, pulse-quickening tunes" that "come fast and furious."

 Vincent Law of fanzine Andersonic argues that the episode's status as a "pilot" is not detrimental to the plot, which he regards as being based on "advanced technology, upon which the characters are reliant, going awry."
 He criticises some of the characterisation, noting that by the end of the episode Tin-Tin seems to be none the worse for her ordeal aboard Fireflash.
 He also describes the dialogue as "limp and routine at times ... and overall much less witty than Stingray."
 Nonetheless, he sums up "Trapped in the Sky" as "a great opener, arguably the best episode of the series."

 Adaptations

 The episode has had several audio adaptations.
 The first of these was an audio play, narrated by Shane Rimmer in character as Scott Tracy, which was first released as the Century 21 mini-album Thunderbird 1 (code MA 108) in 1966.
 In 1990, the play was transmitted on BBC Radio 5 as the first episode of a Thunderbirds radio series, with an introduction by Gerry Anderson and new narration by Rimmer.
 The episode was adapted for Penguin Audiobooks in 2001.

 On 18 December 1994, "Trapped in the Sky" aired in re-edited form on US network UPN as the first episode of Turbocharged Thunderbirds, a PolyGram-Bohbot co-production that combined footage from original Thunderbirds episodes with new live-action sequences featuring a pair of Californian teenagers.
-It was subsequently re-made as "Fireflash", the fifth episode of the re-imagined Thunderbirds series Thunderbirds Are Go.
-First broadcast on 25 April 2015, the remake episode re-uses characters and plot elements from the original, including the Captain Hanson and the rescue involving the Elevator Cars.
+It was later remade as "Fireflash", the fifth episode of the remake series Thunderbirds Are Go.
+First broadcast on 25 April 2015, the remake reuses characters and plot elements from the original, including Captain Hanson and the Elevator Cars rescue.